Clean Architecture: Building Software That Survives Change

 đ§ Why Clean Architecture Matters (Even in 2025)

-The more tightly coupled your system is to todayâs framework, the more painful tomorrowâs rewrite will be.
+Because frameworks change, tools change â your business rules donât.
+The more tightly coupled a system is to todayâs framework, the more painful tomorrowâs rewrite will be.

 Clean Architecture buys you: